olivicmic/lal/README.md

 ### objector

 Objector takes an array of objects and returns the colletion as an object.
 Each contained object is assigned a key based on their "title" property.
 If no title is present, then it the key is taken from its index position from the orignal array.
+If it recieves a non-array it will be returned unchanged.

 #### Usage
 ```Javascript